Trump's impeachment prosecutors wrap up, saying the evidence "has only grown stronger”

 “She based her vote on the facts, on the evidence, and on the Constitution, and the evidence—the video, documentary, eyewitnesses—has only grown stronger and stronger and more detailed right up to today, right up to 10 minutes ago, over the course of this Senate trial,” Raskin said.

-Beyond the information offered by Herrera Beutler, evidence introduced at trial included previously unseen Capitol security footage showing how close mob got to top leaders, including Vice President Mike Pence, Speaker of the House Nancy Pelosi, and GOP Senator Mitt Romney.
+Beyond the information offered by Herrera Beutler, evidence introduced at trial included previously unseen Capitol security footage showing how close the mob got to top leaders, including Vice President Mike Pence, Speaker of the House Nancy Pelosi, and GOP Senator Mitt Romney.
 “President Trump supported the actions of the mob and he must be convicted,” Raskin said.

 "How did Donald Trump react when he learned of the violent storming of the Capitol and the threats to senators, members of the House and his own vice president?"